Solar Swimming Pool Heater - Everything You Need to Know

 - How hot you like to keep your pool

-- The cost of electricity in your area
+- The local cost of electricity or gas

-- The amount of sun you get in your area
+- The amount of sun in your climate

 - How much your roof is shaded